 Customer Support

 The quality and availability of customer support were critical factors in our evaluation.
 We tested each broker’s support through direct interactions, assessing their responsiveness, knowledge, and willingness to help.
 Brokers with 24/7 support, multiple contact methods (such as phone, email, and live chat), and fast resolution of issues scored higher.
-Excellent customer support is needed, especially for traders who may encounter urgent issues during market hours.
+Excellent customer support is essential, especially for traders who may encounter urgent problems during market hours.

 Regulatory Compliance